HussainAther/philosophy/neuro/reductionism.md

 These skeptics may argue there is a distinctive mental dimension that is not reducible to anything physical.
-Among them are those that argue this mental dimension actually harbors a separate mental substance as the nonphysical mind or the soul (substance dualism) or whether its limited to nonphysical properties of the physical brain (property dualism).
+Among them are those that argue this mental dimension actually harbors a separate mental substance as the nonphysical mind or the soul (substance dualism) or whether it's limited to nonphysical properties of the physical brain (property dualism).
 There are also skeptics who argue a principled skepticism of reductionism uses the hypothesis that generalizations of psychology emerge with respect to the generalizations of neuroscience.
 Mental states and processes create a domain of study that's autonomous with respect to neuroscience